 Advice may be given at the end of the osteopathic consultation.
 This can cover, for instance, exercises to do at home, any sports or exercises you should avoid, and other types of advice according to your symptoms and what the consultation reveals.

-After the initial consultation, the osteopath will probably suggest a follow up appointment a few days or weeks later.
+After the initial consultation, your osteopath will probably suggest a follow up appointment a few days or weeks later.
 As a guide, acute symptoms (less than 3 months duration) may require 1 to 2 follow-ups; chronic pain (more than 6 months) may require 3 to 4 follow ups.

 Fees are £50 for an initial osteopathic consultation and £45 for follow-ups.
 See this link.